Rue du Commerce, Paris

-The Rue du Commerce is a street in the 15th arrondissement of Paris.
+The Rue du Commerce (/fr/) is a street in the 15th arrondissement of Paris.

 Location and access

 The Rue du Commerce begins on the Boulevard de Grenelle, at the elevated metro level, in the extension of the Avenue de La Motte-Picquet and ends on the Rue des Entrepreneurs.
 Lined with buildings that are often modest but not devoid of refinement and whose ensemble shows a certain unity, the Rue du Commerce has been a lively and attractive shopping area of the 15th arrondissement since the middle of the 19th century.

 It is crossed by the Rue Letellier, Rue Fondary and Rue du Théâtre.
 It serves as the starting point for the Rue Tiphaine, Rue Frémicourt, Rue Gramme and Rue Lakanal, but also as the point of arrival for the Avenue Émile-Zola.

 Its length is 675 m for an average width of only 18 m.
 Because of this narrow width, it is a one-way street for car traffic.
 Recent developments also limit the parking of vehicles.